Apply for our Ride Along Scheme

-- Neighbourhood Policing Team –Join our Police Officers and Police Community Support Officers on the beat in the local community.
+- Neighbourhood Policing Team –Join our Police Officers and Police Community Support Officers in the local community.
 The local Neighbourhood Policing Team will work alongside the local community to resolve any issues or concerns in an area.
 This includes problem solving within the community, safeguarding and dealing with anti-social behaviour.

 - Response – Join our response officers as they are called to any number of jobs and incidents in a shift, including dealing with vulnerable people, sudden deaths, anti-social behaviour, missing people, and taking people into custody.

 Unfortunately, not all our departments are able to offer a Ride Along experience.
 Our dog and mounted sections, serious crime investigation teams and crime scene investigators do not offer this scheme.